 Nutty: For a bit of nutty flavor, add ½ of a teaspoon of almond extract.
 This is tasty in a coconut milk matcha latte, too.

 Ultra-thick & fat-packed: If you're using this coffee and protein shake for breakfast, add ½ an avocado to the blender.
-This not only gives you an extra dose of healthy fats, but it gives the smoothie an ice cream-like consistency.
+This not only gives you an extra dose of healthy fats, but it also gives the smoothie an ice cream-like consistency.
 It's one of my favorite hacks for making balanced smoothies.

 How To Make A Coffee Protein Shake